calvincchan/logseq-rag/README.md

 ## Usage

-To start the application, use the following bun script:
+To start the application, first copy `.example.env` to `.example` then use the following bun script:

 ```bash
 bun start
 ```

-This will run the `bun index.ts` command as defined in the `bun.json` file.

 ## Author